Sound Planning and Appropriate Investments

 - accommodate planned future growth

-Current customers pay for replacing existing assets.
+The cost of replacing existing assets is built into the charges current customers pay for water and sewer services.
 Developers pay for expanding water and wastewater systems on behalf of future customers.
 Developer fees also purchase capacity in the community's existing infrastructure.

 Sewer Cleaning & Inspection